frugalware/frugalware.gitlab.io/content/package/i2c-tools.md

 depends = "['perl']"
 reverse_depends = "['ddcutil', 'openrgb']"
 +++
-Heterogeneous set of I2C tools for Linux that used to be part of lm-sensors"
+Heterogeneous set of I2C tools for Linux that used to be part of lm-sensors

 {{< files text="show files" >}}* /usr/bin/ddcmon
 * /usr/bin/decode-dimms